6UK/KingBlogs/README.md

 ## Bugs

-At the time of deployment there were no known bugs.
+At the time of deployment there were no known bugs

 ## Technologies used